 481 Cambridge St., Allston, 617-903-3276; 655 Tremont St., Boston, 617-982-7955; 617 Centre St., Jamaica Plain, 617-553-2299; 227 Newbury St., Boston (pop-up); fomuicecream.com.

-Homemade and always nut-free, Tipping Cow ice cream stays true to its farmer’s market roots and keeps away from additives and preservatives.
-It also specializes in vegan options (made with a coconut base), including piña colada and roasted cherry coconut.
-But founder Anna Gaul doesn’t just rely on her store’s natural ethos to keep her customers coming back—she also wows them with unusual and seasonal flavors, like peach cobbler, ginger lemon, and even caprese.
+Homemade and always nut-free, Tipping Cow ice cream stays true to its farmers’ market roots and keeps away from additives and preservatives.
+But owners David Lindsey and Gerly Adrien, who bought the Tipping Cow brand in 2017, don’t just rely on the store’s natural ethos to keep their customers coming back—they also wows them with unusual and seasonal flavors, like peach cobbler, ginger lemon, and even caprese.

 415 Medford St., Somerville, tippingcowicecream.com.

 Among the jewel-toned paletas emanating from Shira Gold’s Jamaica Plain-based operation: strawberry mint, tamarind Thai chili, and avocado, with the future forecast calling for coconut-date-walnut pops.
 In addition to the new storefront, you can also find these frozen treats at farmers’ markets all over town, and select shops stretching from Boston to the Pioneer Valley.
 But for true locavore synergy, head to Brookline’s Serenade Chocolatier, where Wild Pops can be dipped in chocolate (otherwise known as pure bliss on a stick).